harymitchell/concourse-cli/README.md

 # concourse-cli

-This is framewoork for defining **client side** command line interface scripts that interact with **Concourse**.
-This is *not* a general purpose framework for defining Java command line interfaces!
+The concourse-cli framework allows third party developers to define **client side** command line interfaces that interact directly with **Concourse**.

 ## General Information

 ### Versioning

-This is version 1.0.0 of the concourse-config-framework.
+This is version 1.0.1 of the concourse-config-framework.

 This project will be maintained under the [Semantic Versioning](http://semver.org) guidelines such that release versions will be formatted as `<major>.<minor>.<patch>`